downdric/downdric.github.io/_pages/about.md

 I’m a first-year PhD student from the School of Computer Science, Shanghai Jiaotong University.
 I received my Master's degree from Nankai University and my Bachelor's degree from Xidian University in 2017 and 2021, respectively.
 I am very fortunate to be advised by Prof. [**Wei Shen**](https://shenwei1231.github.io/).

 My research interests lie in the fields of computer vision and deep learning, with a particular focus on image-text multi-modal learning, semantic segmentation, and label distribution learning.
+I am driven by the challenge of creating models that can understand and generate meaningful representations from complex, multi-modal scenes.
 Please feel free to contact me through email: changsong@sjtu.edu.cn.

 # 🎖 Honors and Awards
-- *2023.10* National Scholarship of Nankai University.
+- *2023.10* National Scholarship.
 - *2022.11* Gongneng Scholarship of Nankai University.
 - *2021.11* Recommended Scholarship of Nankai University.
 - *2021.07* Outstanding Graduates Awards.